yanosz/signup/README.md

 Building, etc.
 ----------------
-The application is written in Java (using Google Web Toolkit) and build via GWT (no ant / maven / ivy) stuff is used.
+The application is written in Java (using Google Web Toolkit) and build via GWT (no ant / maven / ivy).
-The workflow is tracked in sqlite, all confirmed accounts are written to ldap.
+The Account-workflow is tracked in sqlite, all confirmed accounts are written to ldap.

 Misc